liferay/liferay-blade-samples/README.markdown

 * `liferay-workspace` - in `gradle.properties`, Set `liferay.workspace.product`
   to the target product version.
-* `liferay-workspace-test-integration-sample` - You can find test project in modules/sample/sample-test folder.
-Then run `gradlew buildService testIntegration` in root folder of this sample workspace test project.
+* `liferay-workspace-test-integration-sample` - The test project is in modules/sample/sample-test folder.
+Run `gradlew buildService testIntegration` in modules/sample.
 * `maven` - Set the corresponding `release.portal.bom` found in
   `dependencyManagement`